 As previously mentioned, this is not the beginning of the NSO Group’s legal troubles, but nor is it likely to be the end.
 In the same month Apple filed its lawsuit, the Biden administration blacklisted the NSO Group, and another Israeli surveillance company, called Candiru.
 The ban prevents any American organization from working with the NSO Group, and it is the strongest action the American government has ever taken aimed at the global spyware marketplace.
 It is also an uncharacteristic breach with Israel, especially since the Israeli government has lobbied the United States to remove the ban.

 Breach of contract strikes home with us a Lubin Austermuehle because we’ve built our practice over the years on integrity, commitment and a devotion to an unswerving work ethic focused on commitment, client service and results.
 We’re proud to offer the convenience of three offices and availability throughout the Chicagoland area from Oak Park to Lake Forest.
 Take advantage of our FREE consultation where we can discuss your specific needs and wishes and our ability to meet them.
-You can contact us online here or call us on our toll-free number at 833-306-4933 or locally at 630-333-0333.
+You can contact us online here or call us on our locally at 630-333-0333.